ahmetsuhan/Frontend-Working/README.md

 5-)portfolio-site --> Fully responsive online portfolio site designed by using HTML, CSS and JS.

 6-)Phone_6S --> This project target is creating imitation of Apple 6S Mobile phone.
 HTML,CSS and JS.

+7-)Card_Slider --> This project was made to improve some abilities such as using Object and arrow functions.